Andrew Ellis - Artist: he was drawn to studying wildlife, and in particular birds of prey, which remain one of his favourite subject matter.

 Andrew Ellis - Artist

-Andrew’s passion for painting the natural world demonstrated itself at an early age.
-Growing up in rural Devon, he was drawn to studying wildlife, and in particular birds of prey, which remain one of his favourite subject matter.
-He continues to live in the South West, with his wife Donna, and their two children, and is still very much inspired by the surrounding wildlife.
 He is actively involved in countryside management, releasing Grey partridges with the help of local farmers, a regular contributor on bird forums, and works closely with organisations such as IAF (International Association of Falconers), and BFC (British Falconer’s club) to raise the awareness of falconry around the world.
 Whilst studying at Exeter College of Art and Design (1987-89), he won a British Association Shooting and Conservation competition, and also secured his first contract - to illustrate Ranulf Raynor’s “The story of the sporting gun.”

 In 1991 Andrew held his first solo exhibition at the National Falconry fair, and has enjoyed much success exhibiting there regularly over subsequent years.
 It was also here that he met a number of major wildlife artists including Alan Hunt, who became a source of inspiration for his work.